Get E-Book

 console.log(res.bodyUsed);

 The first read consumes the body and sets bodyUsed to true.
-The second read rejects because the bytes have already moved through the body reader.
-That is one of the easiest fetch bugs to create in logging middleware: code reads response.text() for diagnostics, then the caller tries to parse JSON from an empty, consumed body.
+The second read fails because those bytes already moved through the JSON reader.

 const copy = response.clone();